grannycart/by-sound-alone_source/dc-manuscript/8_Chapter.md

 When Percy finished her food, she climbed the side of the sail.
 On the bridge, she lit a cheroot and watched the horizon as she instinctively adjusted her weight to balance against the roll of her boat.
 Hemi soon joined her and they both looked out over the sunlit water.

-Hemi eventually broke the silence.
+Hemi broke the silence.
 "So it was Owen all along?"

 "Who filled you in?"

 "Cassandra."

 "The little shit."
-She spat a fleck of tobacco that had caught at her lip.
+Percy spat a fleck of tobacco that had caught at her lip.
 "Yeah.
 Fucking Owen.
 Not all along, of course, only after... you know, I left him for fucking dead."

 "Do you feel that was a mistake?"

 "Fuck no Hemi.
-I mean, I didn't tell him that when I had him on the ship-to-ship and he was falling down the hole.
+I mean, I didn't tell Owen that when I had him on the ship-to-ship and he was falling down the hole.
 Let the man believe whatever he wants to believe with the literal fucking abyss approaching.
 But, really, fuck him.
 I made the rational decision Hemi.
 I would make the same choice again.
 And even if I hadn't, he swears himself to wreak vengeance on me?
 Repeatedly tries to kill me?
 And all of you in my crew along with me?
 No, Hemi.
 I have no regrets.
 I say it again: fuck Owen."

 "I do not believe it possible for souls to wander uneasily, except in the minds of the living.
 I simply wanted to be sure the events with Owen will not keep you awake nights."

 "Trust me Hemi, Owen is not fucking haunting me.
 The only thing haunting me is the same thing as always: where is our next job coming from?"
+The swell was coming up and the boat was rolling over further.
+"We need to power up the motors again Hemi, before we get swamped."

+He nodded and slipped down the hatch to the control room.

-She threw the remainder of her cheroot to the waves, where it gave a small hiss on impact.
+Percy tracked the incoming waves, trying to get a feel for the pattern.
+She closed one eye and aimed for a particular crest before throwing the remainder of her cheroot at it.
+The smoking butt gave off a small hiss on impact.